Leaves and Absences

 Extended Paid Leave

-After all available paid leave days, any leave days granted from the sick leave bank, if applicable, and any applicable compensatory time have been exhausted, an employee who has been employeed by the district for at least one year shall be granted in a school year a maximum of five leave days of extended sick leave to be used for the employee's personal illness or injury, including pregnancy-related illness or injury, or for absences related to the illness or injury of a member of the employee's immidiate family.
+After all available paid leave days, any leave days granted from the sick leave bank, if applicable, and any applicable compensatory time have been exhausted, an employee who has been employed by the district for at least one year shall be granted in a school year a maximum of five leave days of extended sick leave to be used for the employee's personal illness or injury, including pregnancy-related illness or injury, or for absences related to the illness or injury of a member of the employee's immediate family.
 A written request fo extended sick leave must be accompanied by medical certification of the illness or injury.
 For professional employees, the district shall deduct the average daily rate of pay of a substitute for each day of extended sick leave taken, whether or not a substitute is employed.
 For employees other than professionals, the District shall deduct an amount equal to one-third the individual employee's daily rate of pay for each day of extended sick leave taken.

 Workers’ Compensation Benefits